emmanuelonyeabor68-cmd/emmanuelonyeabor68-cmd/README.md

 # Hi, I'm Emmanuel Onyeabor

-**Backend-Focused Software Developer | Full-Stack in Progress**

-Software developer focused on building scalable backend systems and interactive web applications.
+A Software developer focused on building scalable backend systems and interactive web applications.
 I work mainly with Python and Django for backend engineering, and JavaScript for building dynamic interfaces and full-stack workflows.
 Right now I'm pushing deeper into system design, performance, and full-stack development, with fundamentals and clean architecture as the non-negotiables.

 <br/>